LogicalFellaC/medicare_anomaly_detection/medicare_detection/medicare_anomaly_detection.md

 Below are some of the steps taken:

 -   Check for NA's and investigate the reasons for the missing values.
--   Check for duplicates
+-   Check for duplicates.
--   Check for distribution of variables (credentials, provider types)
+-   Check for distribution of variables (credentials, provider types).

 Local Density-Based Outlier Detection
 -------------------------------------

 Local density-based outlier detection (`ldbod`) uses the k-nearest-neighbor approach to computing the outlier scores for given observations.

-The `ldbod` package allows the user to accomodate for different sizes of `k` as well as different density-based methods (by default, all 4 available methods are used).
+The `ldbod` package allows the user to accomodate for different sizes of `k` as well as different density-based methods (by default, all 4 available methods -- LOF, LDF, RKOF, LPDF -- are used).

-It also allows for a random subsampling of the input data.
+It also allows for a random subsampling of the input data, which in this case, was deemed unneccesary given the size of each `HCPCS_CODE` (procedure / medication) group as we will see in a later section.

 ### Data prepartion

-First, we have to subset the data by numeric variables and those without any missing values.
+We have to subset the data by numeric variables and those without any missing values to run the detection algorithm.

-Then, I pick out only the relevant variables over which outlier scores should be computed.
+Among these, I pick out the relevant variables over which outlier scores should be computed.

 ``` r
 medicare_num <-